cren05237/STA380Pt2Exercises/README.md

 # STA380Pt2Exercises
 Submission for Jenna Ferguson, Ian McIntosh, Julia Peitsch, and Cassie Ren

+* All solutions completed in Python can be found in the 'Final.ipynb' notebook (linked below each problem completed in python), with each problem organized in sequential order as outlined in this README.

 ## Probability Practice
 Completed in Python
 [Probability Practice - Python](https://github.com/cren05237/STA380Pt2Exercises/blob/main/Final.ipynb#Probability-Practice)